 By the end of the course you will feel confident in your understanding of:

-The geological and physical nature of each major unconventional resource type
+The geological and detailed physical characteristic of each major unconventional resource type

-The mechanical/engineering setup that each type requires for development
+The mechanical / engineering setup each type requires for development

 The key data and evaluation necessary to develop and manage the resource cost-effectively

-The key stages and essential petrophysical techniques for each resource together with a basic appreciation of popular rival methods
+The key stages and essential petrophysical techniques for each resource together with a basic appreciation of the strenghts and weaknesses of existing popular methods

 How to check if received petrophysical results are fit-for-purpose or just a table of numbers